Admissions Procedures and Policy

 Your first point of contact with Oaks Primary Academy is usually at the School Office, which is open between 8.30am – 3:45pm daily and you can contact us on 01622 755960 or via email at CLO@oaksprimaryacademy.org.uk

 - In Year Casual Admission:If you wish your child to start at Oaks Primary Academy as a result of moving into the area and/or transferring from another school for educational reasons, please place your child on the list for future entrants by completing an In-Year Admission Form.
 Details of how to apply are available from our office staff.
 Kent County Council’s website on casual admission can be found here.

 - For new Reception children: A KCC ‘Reception Common Application Form’ will need to be completed (this is an online process), expressing Oaks Primary Academy as your first preference.
 The office staff will be pleased to answer any questions you may have.
 Kent County Council’s website on School Admission can be found here.

 Before making an application for an in-year admission you will need to contact the Academy directly and arrange a visit and meeting with one of our senior members of staff.
 If we have places available, you are more than welcome to have a look around the academy and we can answer any questions you may have.
 Please contact us to make an appointment.

 We have specific dates and times for Open Days each year for our new reception intake – we publish dates online in September/October time for the following year’s intake into Reception.
-Pupils are admitted to school in accordance with the Oaks Primary Academy Admissions Policy.
 All forms should be completed and returned to the school by the deadline indicated on the form.

 If you have any difficulty completing the KCC forms please do not hesitate to contact the school office, where we will do our best to help.